 We were unimpressed by Zipolite, you couldn’t really swim at the beach because of dangerous riptides, it is known for thefts on the beach at night and the hippy village we stayed in wasn’t secure and we discovered a man that stunk of alcohol in our dorm looking around our stuff.

-The (only) highlights of Zipolite was watching the spectacular sunrise from our dorm window and the half day boat trip we did where we saw turtles swimming out at sea, followed a pod of dolphins (including a rarely seen baby!) and snorkeled with tropical fish.
+The (only) highlights of Zipolite were watching the spectacular sunrise from our dorm window and the half-day boat trip we did where we saw turtles swimming out at sea, followed a pod of dolphins (including a rarely seen baby!) and snorkeled with tropical fish.